sleepepi/sleepepi/virtual-machines/190-install-rails-applications.md

 ```

 Add to bottom of `/etc/auto.master`
-The following are two examples, one for Slice, one for the NSRR, one for MyApnea
+The following are examples for Slice, the NSRR, MyApnea, and Altamira
 ```
+/- /etc/auto.altamira
 /- /etc/auto.sleepdata
 /- /etc/auto.slice
 /- /etc/auto.myapnea